yasufum/spp-tmp/docs/guides/gsg/install.rst

 SPP
 ---

-Clone repository and compile SPP in any directory.
+Clone SPP repository and compile it in any directory.

 .. code-block:: console